ziraax/ziraax/README.md

-# Hello, I'm Hugo Walter 👋
+# Hello, I'm Hugo 👋

 Here's a little about me: